butuzoff/giftcards-for-woocommerce/README.md

 ## English

 **Custom Gift Cards for WooCommerce** is a comprehensive plugin for creating, managing, and tracking gift cards in WooCommerce.
-It allows you to create customizable gift card products, automatically generate PDF certificates, and track balances with full integration into the WooCommerce ecosystem.
+It allows you to create customizable gift card products, track balances with full integration into the WooCommerce ecosystem, and provides secure gift card redemption.

 ### 📋 Features

 - ✅ **Gift Card Creation** - Customizable products with various denominations
-- ✅ **Automatic PDF Generation** - Beautiful certificates for download
 - ✅ **Balance Tracking** - In user account dashboard
 - ✅ **Partial Usage** - Use gift cards across multiple purchases
 - ✅ **Security** - Expiration date validation, data validation, nonce protection
 - ✅ **Responsive Design** - Works on all devices
 - ✅ **WooCommerce Integration** - Full compatibility with cart and checkout
-- ✅ **Email Notifications** - Automatic certificate delivery
+- ✅ **Email Notifications** - Automatic delivery notifications
 - ✅ **GitHub Updates** - Automatic plugin updates

 ### 🛠️ Technology Stack